amakmurr/evermos/README.md

 |----------|------|-----------|
 |/api/container|GET|get list of Rahman's ball container|
 |/api/container/put|POST|put ball to one of Rahman's ball container|
+You will get 403 http status code when hitting `/api/container/put` endpoint when there's verified ball container on databases.

 ### Mom's Kitara Store
 There's 4 endpoint for this solution